JoeShmoDesigns/jsfour-idcard/README.md

 # jsfour-idcard

-This is an updated version of my <a href="https://github.com/jonassvensson4/jsfour-legitimation">jsfour-legitimation<a/>.
-It has and ID card, firearms license and a driver license
+Hey!
+This is my custom version of jsfour-idcard which creates each license as an item and allows you to show other players!

+Install like normal but be sure to add the following items to your database:
+- "idcard"
+- "weaponcard"
+- "licensecard"

+When in-game, simply drag to use and the nearest player will see your card!
+ENJOY!

 ## LICENSE
 Please don't sell or reupload this resource